migtools/mig-operator/docs/usage/ObjectStorage.md

 ## Object Storage Setup

 CAM components use object storage as temporary scratch space when performing migrations.
-This document covers the process of setting up compatible Object Storage to use with CAM on the provider of your choice.
+This document covers the process of setting up compatible Object Storage to use with CAM on a cloud provider of your choice.
 The Object Storage credentials obtained from this document are needed for *configuring CAM Replication Repositories*.

 ### Supported Providers

-- **S3 Bucket** *(Any storage medium presenting an `S3 like` interface)*
+- **S3 Bucket** *(Any storage medium that exposes an `S3 compatible` interface)*
 - **GCP Storage Bucket**
 - **Azure Storage Container**